 I like to think of myself as a pretty disciplined and motivated person – I mean, I write about this stuff!
 But, something about this particular target has been very psychologically challenging for me to take consistent action on.
 And I want to understand it.

-how to achieve, how to achieve anything, how to accomplish anything, achieve anything, how to achieve what we want, I can achieve anything, how to achieve everything, can i achieve anything, how to achieve what i want, how can i achieve my target
+how to achieve, how to achieve anything, how to accomplish anything, achieve anything, how to achieve what we want, I can achieve anything, how to achieve everything, how can i achieve my target, can i achieve anything, how to achieve my target

 Posted on 10.29.08 | 75 Comments

 Photo: Lucia Holm